-CT2030 invests $6.2 billion across all of the state’s rail lines.
-That investment transforms the commuter experience – beginning on Day One.
-Over the course of the ten-year program, new state-of-the-art rail cars and locomotives will be added, express service to New York Penn Station and direct service from the branch lines to New York City will be introduced, and partnerships with telecommunications companies will bring reliable high-speed data service to our trains.
+CT2030 makes never-before-seen investments across all of the state’s rail lines.
+Those investments will transform the commuter experience – beginning on Day One.
+Over the course of the revamped ten-year program, new state-of-the-art rail cars and locomotives will be added, express service to New York Penn Station and direct service from the branch lines to New York City will be introduced, and partnerships with telecommunications companies will bring reliable high-speed data service to our trains.

 Most importantly, riders will be given back time – through speedier trains, more frequent and reliable service, and more efficient options.
 On the New Haven Line, round-trip commuters will save at least twenty minutes per day between New Haven and the New York border by 2023, with more significant progress toward the governor’s 30/30/30 vision by 2030 and a commitment from New York State to speed their portion of the track over the same period.